Zwentibold: Early life

 Zwentibold was born during the long reign of his great-grandfather, King Louis the German in East Francia.
 He was the first-born, yet illegitimate, son of Arnulf of Carinthia and his concubine Vinburga.
 Zwentibold's father was an illegitimate son of Carloman of Bavaria, the eldest son of Louis the German.
+Zwentibold was named after his godfather Svatopluk, ruler of Great Moravia (Zwentibold being a Frankish transcription of Svatopluk).
 After Louis' death in 876, Carloman ruled over the East Frankish territory of Bavaria and ceded the adjacent marches of Pannonia and Carinthia (former Carantania) to his son Arnulf.
 In 887 Arnulf succeeded the incapable King Charles the Fat as king of East Francia.
-Zwentibold was named after his godfather Svatopluk, ruler of Great Moravia (Zwentibold being a Frankish transcription of Svatopluk).

 When Zwentibold came of age, he intervened in the scramble for the throne in West Francia between Count Odo of Paris and Charles the Simple, but they began to cooperate against Zwentibold, when it became apparent that he intended to become king of West Francia.
 The eldest son of Arnulf was at first marked out for his succession in East Francia.
 According to the 870 Treaty of Meerssen and the 880 Treaty of Ribemont, the Lotharingian kingdom of former Middle Francia had fallen to the East Frankish realm.
 When in 893 King Arnulf's wife Ota gave birth to his legitimate son and successor Louis the Child, Zwentibold in compensation received the Lotharingian royal title, which last had been held by Lothair II.